soverenio/docs/docs/source/getting-started/concepts.rst

 * PII detection service
 * Service for URL clustering and relaying the analysis metadata to Soveren cloud

-The proxy extends `Traefik <https://doc.traefik.io/>`_ functionality.
-It intercepts and routes incoming requests to your system, effectively serving as an edge router.
+The proxy intercepts and routes incoming requests to your system, effectively serving as an edge router.

-For the messaging system, Soveren uses `Apache Kafka <https://kafka.apache.org/documentation/>`_.
-It streams intercepted requests to other Soveren gateway components.
+The messaing system streams intercepted requests to other Soveren gateway components.

-The PII detection service is based on `Presidio <https://microsoft.github.io/presidio/>`_ heavily extending its functionality with new features.
-It detects PIIs in the intercepted requests.
+The PII detection service detects PIIs in the intercepted requests.

-The URL clustering and metadaya relaying service extends `Digger <https://doc.traefik.io/>`_ functionality.
-It reads queued requests from Kafka, prepares data in motion for PII detection, sends it to the PII detection service, receives back metadata containing PII detection results, and sends it to Soveren cloud.
+Service for URL clustering service reads queued requests from Kafka, prepares data in motion for PII detection, sends it to the PII detection service, receives back metadata containing PII detection results, and sends it to Soveren cloud.

 .. admonition:: Note
    :class: note